Are you thinking about getting your ceilings painted but wondering what the cost to paint your ceilings is going to be?

-This cost would include all paint and materials.
+This cost should include all paint and materials.

-10 to 12 foot ceilings are going to take a little more time because there is going to be a bit more ladder work while prepping the room and while actually painting the room.
+10 to 12 foot ceilings are going to take a little more time because there is going to be a bit more ladder work while actually painting the room.

 Competitive prices for 10-12 foot ceilings tend to be in the $0.75 – $1 per square foot range.